rcarrata/rcarrata.github.io/_posts/2021-01-03-ocp4_ipi_vmware_deep_dive_part2.md

   option dontlognull
 ```

-The haproxy is listening (bind :::50936) to the port 50936 and have the line of monitor-uri /readyz configured.
+The haproxy is listening (bind :::50936) on port 50936 and has the monitor-uri /readyz line configured.

 So, in conclusion the vrrp script checks the http://localhost:50936/readyz that is the haproxy health_check for determine if the haproxy is running in this node in a **healthy state**.